Historic Richmond is easy to love.

 Meander along Richmond’s Canal Walk with over a mile of exhibits and scenery, or find yourself browsing the tombstones of past presidents and Civil War soldiers in Hollywood Cemetery.
 For a historic awakening, the Virginia Holocaust Museum is a must see for people of all ages.

 Perhaps you enjoy the woe of Poe – Edgar Allan, that is.
-The Edgar Allan Poe Museum, Virginia’s only literary museum and Richmond’s oldest standing structure, houses the world’s largest collection of Poe artifacts.
+The Edgar Allen Poe Museum, Virginia’s only literary museum and Richmond’s oldest standing structure, houses the world’s largest collection of Poe artifacts.

 In Capitol Square you will find the Virginia Governor's Mansion, the oldest, continuously occupied governor’s residence in the U.S., and the Virginia State Capitol, which was designed by Thomas Jefferson.
 Meetings held here date as far back as 1788!